What’s The True Cost Of Vehicle Ownership?

 5. Road Tax

-Depending where the car was bought (Peninsular or East Malaysia), type of vehicle ownership (private or company) and engine capacity, road tax is one mandatory cost that you are unable to escape from.
+Depending on where the car was bought (Peninsular or East Malaysia), type of vehicle ownership (private or company) and engine capacity, road tax is one mandatory cost that you are unable to escape from.

 For a Preve of 1.6cc in Peninsular Malaysia, the road tax rate is RM90.00 a year.
 That amounts to RM450 over five years.